23-2-DSDN242/time-based-media-Evieegotlost/README.md

 _____________________________________________________________________________________________________
 #### Design Intention:

-I've always had an obsession with celestial themes and fantastical depictions of astrology, this and also my already existing fascination for clocks didn't make it hard to come up with a concept off the bat.
+I've always had an obsession with celestial themes and fantastical depictions of astrology, this and also my already existing fascination for clocks didn't make it hard to come up with a concept right away.
 All I had to worry about was execution.
 For this clock design, I took inspiration from constellation star maps and magic glyphs from fictional media of the fantasy genre.
 The magic glyphs I usually see in shows and games always seems to rotate its rings in varying directions which makes it mesmerizing to look at, so I wanted to incorporate that idea into a traditional analogue clock form.
 Another big inspiration comes from an actual mediaeval clock, [the Prague Astronomical Clock](https://www.prague.eu/en/object/places/3129/astronomical-clock) located in the Czech Republic.

 _____________________________________________________________________________________________________